awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-active-directory.md

 # Troubleshooting Active Directory Domain Join<a name="troubleshooting-active-directory"></a>

-The following are possible issues you might have while setting up and using Active Directory with Amazon AppStream 2\.0\.
+The following are issues that might occur when you set up and use Active Directory with Amazon AppStream 2\.0\.
 For help troubleshooting notification codes, see [Troubleshooting Notification Codes](troubleshooting-notification-codes.md)\.

 **Topics**
 + [My image builders and fleet instances are stuck in the PENDING state\.](#troubleshooting-active-directory-1)